 But before you race out to your yard to grab a load of dandelions, which I was about to do, keep reading.

-If you have a ragweed allergy, then you might react to dandelions.
-Dandelions may also negatively impact some medications (so check with your veterinarian if your dog is medicated).
 But don't let this get you down.
 Just because you can't pick dandelions from the yard and toss them in a salad or your dog's dish doesn't mean you're precluded from taking advantage of the benefits.

 And, if you cannot harvest your dandelions, you can go to a friend's yard or pick up the greens at some grocery stores.
+Or you can order organic dandelion greens and roots from reputable sources.

-How to Prepare Dandelions for My Dogs
+How to Source & Prepare Dandelions for Dogs

-Making Dandelion Tea
+Dandelion Tea Recipe

 Dandelion tea can be made with the flower's roots or leaves.

-• If you can, pick dandelions (try and get the roots, too) that are young and avoid any areas that may have been treated.
+• If you can, pick dandelions (try to get the roots, too) that are young and avoid any areas that may have been treated.
 For instance, if you're walking your dog in a neighborhood, it's probably not a good idea to pick dandelions in the yards or on a path as you go by because these may have been treated with weed killer.

 • Clean the flowers and leaves, then grind the roots.